 The torture at the Tiger Cages was carried out by Saigon police and military, with the U.S. complicity.

 On our way home we found a night market called Bến Thành Market.
-It was a maze of stall after stalls that was selling stuff like t-shirts, knock-off leather goods, spices, dried fruits, alcohol, kids’ clothes, and food market stalls.
+It was a maze of stall after stalls that were selling stuff like t-shirts, knock-off leather goods, spices, dried fruits, alcohol, kids’ clothes, and food market stalls.

 The prices seemed inflated, especially for foreigners who couldn’t bargain for a better price.